pin3da/Client-server/matrix-multiplication/README.md

 Distributed matrix multiplication example in 0mqpp

-At this moment, the broker just forward the whole matrix and the available worker will solve the problem.
+~~At this moment, the broker just forward the whole matrix and the available worker will solve the problem.~~

+At this moment, the broker breaks the matrix in sections of size "rows_per_worker" to distribute the work between workers.
+When all parts are computed the whole answer is sent to the client.

 The tasks are round-robined among all connected workers.